Northern News Services

 NNSL Media (Northern News Services LTD) is a news and media company based in Yellowknife, Northwest Territories.
 It is one of the few remaining independent newspaper companies in Canada, producing all-original content with little to no reliance on syndicated news.
-NNSL publishes seven different papers weekly: Kivalliq News, Inuvik Drum, Dehcho Drum, Yellowknifer (Wednesday and Friday editions), News/North (Northwest Territories News/North and Nunavut News/North).
+NNSL publishes seven different papers weekly: Kivalliq News, Yellowknifer (Wednesday and Friday editions), News/North (Northwest Territories News/North and Nunavut News/North).

+In March 2017, NNSL Media ceased publication of the weekly the Deh Cho Drum newspaper after 23 years.

 In March 2021, Black Press, a Canadian publisher of over 170 newspapers in Canada and the United States, purchased NNSL.
 According to a report, NNSL had been on sale for over a year.

+In January 2025, NNSL shuttered the Inuvik Drum.
+The newspaper was first published on Jan.
+6, 1966 and had been owned by the company since 1988.